 - 1. Enhancement improving what the organization already does.

 - a.
 Quality.

 - b.
 Efficiency.

 - c.
 Innovation.

 - d.
 Speed.

 - e.
 Flexibility.

 - 2. Status quo maintenance strategy.
 At this point, it is helpful to suggest that in many health care situations attempting to maintain the status quo (market share, for example) is extremely challenging and requires significant investment of funds and management attention.

 - IV.
 Market Entry Strategies.
 Learning Objectives 3 and 4

 - A. The market entry strategies are divided into purchase, cooperation, and development.
-"Should we buy our way into the market, cooperate with others, or develop it ourselves?"
+"Should we buy our way into the market, cooperate with others,

+or develop it ourselves?"
 Note: Exhibit 6-13 shows the advantages and disadvantages of each of the market entry strategies.
 It can be used along with Exhibits 6-4 and 6-20.

-- B. Market entry strategies must be considered for the expansion and maintenance of scope adaptive strategies.

-- C. The market entry purchase strategies include:

-- 1. Acquisition.
-(Refer to Perspective 6-4 for statistics concerning mergers and acquisitions.)

-- 2. Licensing.

-- 3. Venture capital investment.

-- D. The market entry cooperation strategies include:

-- 1. Mergers.

-- 2. Alliances.

-- 3. Joint ventures.

-- E. The market entry development strategies include:

-- 1. Internal development.

-- 2. Internal ventures.

-- F. Market Entry Strategy Linkage (Perspective 6-5 speculates on the organizational forms of care delivery for the next decade).

-- V. Competitive Strategies.Learning Objectives 3 and 4

-- A. Having selected the adaptive strategies and market entry strategies, managers must decide the strategic posture of the organization and how the products and services will be positioned vis-à-vis competitors' products and services.

-- B. Organizations may be classified by how they behave within their market segments or industry their strategic posture.
+- B. Market entry strategies must be considered for the expansion and maintenance of scope adaptive strategies. - C. The market entry purchase strategies include: - 1.
+Acquisition.
+(Refer to Perspective 6-5 for statistics concerning mergers and acquisitions.) - 2.
+Licensing. - 3.
+Venture capital investment. - D. The market entry cooperation strategies include: - 1.
+Mergers. - 2.
+Alliances. - 3.
+Joint ventures. - E. The market entry development strategies include: - 1.
+Internal development. - 2.
+Internal ventures. - F. Market Entry Strategy Linkage (Perspective 6-6 speculates on the organizational forms of care delivery for the next decade). - V. Competitive Strategies.
+Learning Objectives 3 and 4 - A. Having selected the adaptive strategies and market entry strategies, managers must decide the strategic posture of the organization and how the products and services will be positioned vis-à-vis competitors' products and services. - B. Organizations may be classified by how they behave within their market segments or industry their strategic posture.
 Research by Miles and Snow has shown that there are at least four typical strategic postures for organizations defenders, prospectors, analyzers, and reactors.
-(Exhibit 6-14 shows the advantages and disadvantages of each strategic posture).

-- C. The positioning strategies are divided into market-wide and market segment.
+(Exhibit 6-14 shows the advantages and disadvantages of each strategic posture). - C. The positioning strategies are divided into market-wide and market segment.
 "Should we target the entire market or only a particular segment of the market?"
-Note: Exhibit 6-17 shows the advantages and disadvantages of each of the positioning strategies use along with Exhibits 6-4 and 6-20.

-- D. Market-wide.
-(Refer to Exhibit 6-15 for Porter's Matrix.)

-- 1. Cost leadership.

-- 2. Differentiation.
+Note: Exhibit 6-17 shows the advantages and disadvantages of each of the positioning strategies - use along with Exhibits 6-4 and 6-20. - D. Market-wide.
+(Refer to Exhibit 6-15 for Porter's Matrix.) - 1.
+Cost leadership. - 2.
+Differentiation.

-- E. Market segment.

-- 1. Focus/cost leadership.

-- 2. Focus/differentiation.
+- E. Market segment. - 1.
+Focus/cost leadership. - 2.
+Focus/differentiation. - VI.

-- VI.
 Combination Strategies.

-(Refer to Exhibits 6-18 and 6-19.)
-(Refer to Perspective 6-6 for an example of a successful combination strategy - Carolinas Healthcare System.)
+Learning Objective 6 - A. Some strategies many need to be performed sequentially.
+(Refer to Exhibits 6-18 and 6-19.) - B. Some strategies will be performed simultaneously.
+(Refer to Perspective 6-9 for an example of a successful combination strategy Carolinas Healthcare System.)